The Richest Basketball Players in France

 3. Nicolas Batum – 100 million euros

-In total, Batum has won more than 170 million dollars in salaries since his NBA debut in 2008.
-His heritage reflects these revenues: his assets are estimated at 110 million in 2024 according to some sources, currently around €100 million.
-Iconic captain of the BlueNicolas Batum also has ancillary revenues: sponsorship with Jordan Brand, local partnerships and investments in the United States (real estate in North Carolina in particular).
+In total, Batum has earned more than 170 million dollars in salaries since his NBA debut in 2008.
+His net worth reflects these earnings: his wealth is estimated at 110 million dollars in 2025 according to some sources, currently around 100 M€.
+An iconic captain of Les Bleus, Nicolas Batum also has ancillary income: sponsorship with the Jordan brand, local partnerships and investments in the United States (notably real estate in North Carolina).

 2. Rudy Gobert – 150 million euros